 LinkedIn Profile Completion bar is one great example of gamification.
 It not only displays the percentage of profile information you have filled in, but also motivates you by giving hints on how to reach 100% profile strength real quick.

 Another gamification of LinkedIn is the profiles strength shown in a circle.
 How much the circle is filled symbolizes each person’s profile strength.
 This visual trick is highly successful because it continuously motivates the users to update their profile, change their jobs and remain active on the platform.

-The online e-commerce website Woot ran a campaign where they offered a deal of the day.
-This attracted customer to visit the website every single day.
-They released the daily deal at 12 noon central time.
-They offered unique products at a competitive price and a limited stock.
+The online e-commerce website ‘Woot’ ran a campaign where they offered a deal of the day.
+This attracted customers to visit the website every single day.
+They released the daily deal at 12 noon central time and offered unique products at a competitive price with a limited stock.
 The FOMO effect came into play immediately and customers rushed to grab the opportunity.
 Woot enjoyed unprecedented traffic and some of the highest conversions of all time!

 (Source: Sand Cloud)

 Before you change the design of your website, you need to identify the goal.
-You need to decide whether you want to increase your presence on the social media, make registration and buying easy, or increase conversion during holiday seasons, etc. The action leading to gamification should lead to only one call to action.
-A clear objective helps your web designer is creating a befitting game that engages users in a better and more efficient way.
+You need to decide whether you want to increase your presence on social media, make registrations and buying easy, or increase conversions during holiday seasons, etc. The actions leading to gamification should lead to only one call-to-action.
+A clear objective helps your web designer in creating a befitting game that engages users in a better and more efficient way.

 No game is complete without a reward.
 Make sure you provide a reward for which people would be interested in.
 In case you ask them to collect X amount of points by shopping with them, give them a gift worth their efforts.
 If you do not give away a suitable reward, it can harm your business badly.
 The reward you decide should make the customers happy, encourage social media share, increase leads, help in customer retention, will make the customer do repeat business with you and meets the complexity of your challenge.